-buergeramt@einwohneramt.essen.de

-You can make online an appointment for the citizens' offices.
+buergeramt@einwohneramt.essen.de You can make online an appointment for the citizens' offices. https://service.essen.de/detail/-/vr-bis-detail/dienstleistung/57180/show

-https://www.essen.de/rathaus/aemter/ordner_33/buergeraemter/module/Termi nkalender.de.html

 5) Opening a Banking Account

 While you live and study in Germany, a bank cheque account called a 'Girokonto' (Giro means 'circuit': money circles through your account, never seeming to stop for long) is indispensable.
 It is recommended that you open such an account as soon after your arrival as possible.
 This will prevent additional fees when withdrawing money and will simplify paying bills and meeting daily expenses.
 Monthly payments such as income (pay checks, child support payments from the state) and bills (rent, telephone, other utilities) are normally handled through this bank account.
 This account allows you to apply for an EC-/Maestro Card that allows you to withdraw money at many cash points (ATMs) all over Europe and elsewhere.
 The card is also useful for payment in many businesses, such as supermarkets, filling stations, stores, etc. You can also load the card's chip and use it as a cash card to pay for vending machines or parking lots.